 If you have any questions about implementing the standards, please feel free to email us.

-Education institutions must comply with our standards to be approved to run any NMC-approved programmes.
+Our standards are important because education institutions must comply with them to be approved to run any NMC-approved programmes.

-Student midwives must successfully complete an NMC-approved pre-registration programme in order to meet the Standards of proficiency for registered midwives and join our register.
+Student midwives must successfully complete an NMC-approved pre-registration programme in order to meet the Standards of proficiency for registered midwives and be able join our register.

 - Selection, admission and progression